dev-festival/py4eda-work/homework/hw3a-solution.md

  - One commit for loading and cleaning the dataset
  - Another commit for adding a specific visualization
- - A separate commit for fixing a bug in a calculation This approach keeps individual but significant steps of the project versioned and clearly documented, making it easier to track progress and troubleshoot issues later.
+ - A separate commit for fixing a bug in a calculation

+This approach keeps individual but significant steps of the project versioned and clearly documented, making it easier to track progress and troubleshoot issues later.

+### Graduate Questions

+1.
+a) Committing the README and .gitignore together first, then hw3a-solution.md separately, creates a clearer project history.
+The first commit represents the initialization and setup of the repository.
+The second commit represents the actual coursework content.
+This is much more valuable than one commit that says 'add all files.' b)I think the code block and the README update need seperate commits while the half-finished function should not go up at the moment.
+This leaves the typo fix as uncommitted.
+I do not think the typo would need a commit now, but the other two I mentioned should be staged and committed separately, maybe README first then the code.
+The staging area helps me make this decision by letting me selectively choose which files to include in each commit. c)`git status` shows me what changes exist in my working directory and what's currently staged, which helps me know what is ready for committing next.
+The staged files show as green, and modified but not staged show as red.
+I should be using this command often to keep a pulse on my workflow, make sure the right things are staging and committing, and prevent forgetting important changes.